 Your Northern Ireland employment income will be chargeable to tax at source in the UK.
 For any tax year that you are resident in the Republic of Ireland you will be liable to Irish income tax on your total income from all sources including any income from a foreign employment.
 You will also be entitled to your full tax credits.

 If your income is also taxed abroad in a country with which the Republic of Ireland has a double taxation agreement you will be given relief as specified in the relevant agreement.
 This is normally provided by either exempting the income from tax in one of the countries or by crediting the foreign tax paid against your Irish tax liability on the same income.

 There are specific rules governing residence and non-residence for tax purposes, you may also be entitled to some additional allowances/reliefs as an Irish resident working in Northern Ireland for e.g. Trans-border Workers Relief.

-Your Irish employment income will be chargeable to tax at source in the Republic of Ireland.
+Your Irish employment income will be chargeable to tax at source in Ireland.

 As you will remain Northern Ireland tax resident, you must continue to declare worldwide earnings in the UK and claim double taxation relief for Irish tax suffered.

-In relation to your employment income, you will pay tax in the country where you carry out your duties i.e. Republic of Ireland.
+In relation to your employment income, you will pay tax in the country where you carry out your duties i.e. Ireland.
 Your income will be subject to Irish PAYE, PRSI and USC.
 As a resident of Northern Ireland, you will be obliged to submit an annual self assessment tax return in HMRC to declare your worldwide income.
-This will include income from your self-employment and your employment income from the Republic of Ireland.
-The UK has a double taxation agreement with the Republic of Ireland and therefore you will receive relief for Irish PAYE and USC suffered in the Republic of Ireland.
+This will include income from your self-employment and your employment income from Ireland.
+The UK has a double taxation agreement with Ireland and therefore you will receive relief for Irish PAYE and USC suffered in Ireland.